 Meanwhile, on the Android side, the Mopria Print Service application takes advantage of the built-in print features of Android to enable setup-free wireless printing to compatible printers.
 A small but growing number of printers from different manufacturers are certified by the Mopria Alliance, a consortium of printer manufacturers and other technology companies.

-If you have more questions about wireless printers or copiers, you can contact your local leasing company.
-If your Location is around Buffalo.
+If you have more questions about wireless printers or copiers, you can contact your local copier leasing in Buffalo.